shingi94/covid-tracker/README.md

 # Getting Started with COVID-19 Tracker App

-This project shows live data obtanied from https://covid19.mathdro.id/api Global data is displayed on the cards and a line chart and country specific data is displayed on cards and a bar graph.
+This project shows live data obtanied from https://covid19.mathdro.id/api and updates it in realtime.
+Global data is displayed on the cards and a line chart and country specific data is displayed on cards and a bar graph.

 ## Available Scripts